Tedim language

-The Tedim language is a Tibeto-Burman language spoken mostly in the southern Indo-Burmese border.
+The Tedim language (also called Zo or Zopau) is a Kuki-Chin language spoken mostly in the southern Indo-Burmese border.
 It is the native language of the Tedim tribe of the Zomi people, and a form of standardized dialect merging from the Sukte and Kamhau dialects.
-It is a subject-object verb language, and negation follows the verb.
-It is mutually intelligible with the Paite language.
+It is a subject–object–verb language, and negation follows the verb.
+It is primarily written in Latin script and is mutually intelligible with the Paite language.

 History

+Christian missionaries translated the New Testament into the Tedim language in 1932.

-Zomi was the primary language spoken by Pau Cin Hau, a religious leader who lived from 1859 to 1948.
+Tedim was the primary language spoken by Pau Cin Hau, a religious leader who lived from 1859 to 1948.
 He also devised a logographic and later simplified alphabetic script for writing materials in Zomi.

 Phonology

-The phonology of Zomi can be described as (C)V(V)(C)T order, where C represents a consonant, V represents a vowel, T represents a tone, and parentheses enclose optional constituents of a syllable.
+The phonology of Tedim can be described as (C)V(V)(C)T order, where C represents a consonant, V represents a vowel, T represents a tone, and parentheses enclose optional constituents of a syllable.